PrzemyslawSwiderski/PrzemyslawSwiderski.github.io/_posts/2020-04-15-Using-Kotlin-DSL-in-Gradle-builds.md

 ![](/assets/2020-04-15-Using-Kotlin-DSL-in-Gradle-builds/scr2.JPG "Task in debug mode")

-As it is presented in the screenshot above, it is now possible to watch variables or evaluate custom expressions which can be very beneficial when we would like to create custom task, watch some project properties or develop our own Gradle plugin.
+As it is presented in the screenshot above, it is now possible to watch variables or evaluate custom expressions which can be very beneficial when we would like to create a custom task, watch some project properties or develop our own Gradle plugin.

 ## Summary